 Alice enters Wonderland through a rabbit hole and encounters the White Rabbit, the Queen of Hearts, the Mock Turtle, the Mad Hatter, among a multitude of other characters—extinct, fantastical, or commonplace—while trying to fathom the meaning of her strange experiences.
 But they only become “curiouser and curiouser,” and seemingly without moral or sense.
 This classic text is enjoyed by adults and children alike.
 Its narrative, characters and imagery have been enormously influential in both popular culture and literature.
 Considered to be one of the best examples of the literary nonsense genre, children revel in the delight of its imagination, while adults speculate on its possible metaphorical meanings or on Carroll’s alleged use of opium.Some purchase options

 Some of the books listed on this site have free sample downloads.
 Please see the individual titles for details.

 Nonfiction.
-This book compares natural healing with the drug-based approach to healthcare, and clealry demonstrates the conceptual flaw in the design of most drugs, which only damages health and even leads to pandemics, such as the 2020 Covid-19 pandemic.
-Ironically, the book shows that a 2,000 year old medical system is far more scientific, effective, and genuinely evidence based than today's mainstream healthcare.
+This book compares the science and efficacy of natural healing with that of pharmaceuticals.
+Ironically, it demonstrates that a 2,000 year old medical system is far more scientific, effective, and genuinely evidence based than today's mainstream healthcare.

 The book provides a clear, easy-to-read account of what Chinese acupuncture is, how it works, and what it can treat – all expressed in terms that can be understood by Western readers.
 Hence, it can be fruitfully read by any patient or prospective patient who wishes to understand their treatment, how it works and the thinking behind it; or read by acupuncture students who wish to quickly obtain this same overview of the subject, to complement their more detailed studies.